 Practice tests are invaluable for preparing for the GRE and GMAT as they help you:

 Take full-length, timed practice tests under conditions as close to the actual test as possible.
-Analyse your performance after each test to keep improving.
+Analyze your performance after each test to keep improving.

 How to manage time to prepare for GMAT or GRE?